MrAntares/roBrowserLegacy/doc/REMOTE_CLIENT_API.md

 For serving the files, we will be using Apache HTTP server and the [client](../client) directory.

 This document assumes that Apache web server is running and properly configured to handle PHP files.
+Also the modules rewrite and headers should be enabled.

 Copy the files and folders in the [client](../client) directory to the Apache web server root.